Working at City

 - Religion and belief.

-We are in the top 10 ranked UK universities for three areas: Ophthalmics (Optometry) , Aural and Oral Sciences (Speech and Language Therapy; Language and Communication Sciences (non-clinical) and Speech and Language Science) and Communication and Media Studies (Journalism and Media Communication and Sociology) according to The Complete University Guide 2018.
+We are in the top 10 ranked UK universities for three areas: Ophthalmics (Optometry and Introduction to Optometry), Aural and Oral Sciences (Speech and Language Therapy; Language and Communication Sciences (non-clinical) and Speech and Language Science) and Librarianship & Information Management (Data Analytics and Actuarial Science and Data Science) according to The Complete University Guide 2020.

 The results of the Research Excellence Framework (REF) 2014 show that 75.7% of City's submission to the REF was rated as being of world leading 4* (23.3%) and internationally excellent 3* (52.4%) quality.
 City's performance is now at the sector average and a marked increase compared to the last Research Assessment Exercise (RAE) in 2008 when 51% of research at City was rated as 4* (15%) and 3* (36%).